 Privacy breach and loss of confidentiality

-I communicated with Mr. Rajabali to complain about Mr. Eberhart’s unfair treatment, power abuse.
-Yet, Mr. Rajabali sent me an open letter through a staff of the accused party.
-Leslie Ainslie has been working as a personal and executive assistant of Mr. Eberhart for over ten years.
-I felt violated and exposed by the action of Mr. Rajabali.
-Even the one person who should oversee the performance and action of the registrar failed to stand up to his responsibility and duties.
-Mr. Rajabali did not ask the registrar to write a response for my official complaint.
-Moreover, he defended fiercely.
-He assured me the fact that Mr. Eberhart has been holding his position and get renominated for three decades is ethical, legal and effective.
-He came to his conclusion without inspection or investigation.
-Mr. Rajabali mentioned that Mr. Eberhart is known internationally, and pharmacy as the profession owes him a lot.
-First of all, it is natural for Mr. Eberhart to be internationally known as the pharmacy representative in Alberta, as he is the only registrar we have ever know.
-Secondly, the concept that no one is allowed to complain about him because he did a lot for the profession is the heart of power abuse!
-I see his action as illegal and unethical.
+I contacted Mr. Rajabali to express my dissatisfaction with Mr. Eberhart’s treatment and abuse of power.
+Nonetheless, Mr. Rajabali sent me an open letter through a member of the accused party’s staff.
+Leslie Ainslie has been Mr. Eberhart’s personal and executive assistant for over ten years.
+Mr. Rajabali’s actions made me feel violated and exposed.
+Even the person in charge of overseeing the Registrar’s performance and actions failed to live up to his responsibilities and duties.
+Mr. Rajabali did not request that the Registrar write a response to my formal complaint.
+Furthermore, he defended himself vehemently.
+He assured me that the fact that Mr. Eberhart has held his position for three decades and has been renominated is ethical, legal, and effective.
+He arrived at his conclusion without conducting any kind of investigation or inspection.
+Mr. Rajabali stated that Mr. Eberhart is well-known around the world and that Pharmacy as a profession owes him a lot.
+To begin with, Mr. Eberhart is naturally well-known internationally as the pharmacy representative in Alberta, as he is the only Registrar we have ever known.
+Second, the idea that no one can complain about him because he has done so much for the profession is at the heart of power abuse!
+His actions are illegal and unethical in my opinion.

-A letter to Mr. Eberhart, at the same date, that I did not receive
+A letter to Mr. Eberhart on the same date that I did not receive

-One Feb 7th, it seems that the complaint department sent a letter to Mr. Eberhart stating (I appreciate everyone’s patient and assistance as we work toward resolving the matter).
-The was sent to Mr. Eberhart, therefore it means he asked an update on the complaint. which is a huge conflict of interest and power abuse.
-Mr. Eberhart should have kept a distance and give enough space an autonomy for the complaint department to work independently.
+On Feb 7th, it seems that the complaint department sent a letter to Mr. Eberhart stating (I appreciate everyone’s patience and assistance as we work toward resolving the matter).
+The was sent to Mr. Eberhart.
+Therefore it means he asked for an update on the complaint, which is a huge conflict of interest and power abuse.
+Mr. Eberhart should have kept a distance and given enough space and autonomy for the complaint department to work independently.

 My reply to Fayaz Rajabali, the ACP president

-I want to thank you for putting the time and effort to look over the materials I sent you, and for writing back such an explicit letter through Leslie Ainslie, the Executive Assistant to the Registrar, bearing in mind that my complaint is against the registrar!
+I want to thank you for putting the time and effort into looking over the materials I sent you, and for writing back such an explicit letter through Leslie Ainslie, the Executive Assistant to the Registrar, bearing in mind that my complaint is against the Registrar!
 I wished our communications would have been a bit more private through your ACP personal email ([email protected]) as you indicated in your first letter.

-you, you may write to us again and we would consider that to be a new complaint (as you have completed the complaint process with ACoP and your complaint is now ready for our office).
-After receiving a new complaint we would create a new, separate file for
+you, you may write to us again, and we would consider that to be a new complaint (as you have completed the complaint process with ACoP and your complaint is now ready for our office).
+After receiving a new complaint, we will create a new, separate file for

 you.
 Any documents you have submitted to us will remain in the system (you do not need to resubmit), and your files will be linked if they are related (similar issues identified/same authority – ACP).
-In relation to the ACP President’s February 7, 2020 correspondence to you, it appears this is a final decision.
-As such I believe we could look at the administrative fairness of that decision.
-You expressed several concerns in your email response to the ACoP, about that February 7, 2020 correspondence, if you have any other concerns about the President’s letter or involvement (i.e. your dealings with the President) please send them to me when you are able and we can talk about next steps.
+In relation to the ACP President’s Feb 7th, 2020, correspondence to you, it appears this is a final decision.
+As such, I believe we could look at the administrative fairness of that decision.
+You expressed several concerns in your email response to the ACP about that Feb 7th, 2020 correspondence; if you have any other concerns about the President’s letter or involvement (i.e. your dealings with the President), please send them to me when you are able, and we can talk about next steps.
 As this would qualify as a new complaint, a new file will be created for you.
 Your file may be assigned to a different investigator (assignment is rotational), I will speak to my manager about this and get back to you.